 Brown-Headed Parrot

 The brown-headed parrot is a small, popular bird with a sweet temperament.
-While it makes a modest amount of noise, it’s a quiet and calm parrot, ideal for people living in close proximity.
+While it makes moderate noise, it’s usually a quiet, calm parrot.

 They don’t express themselves with vocalizations as much as others.
 However, like most African parrots, they can learn and repeat some words.
 They love to talk but do so in a more controlled manner.